 You pay a hosting company for getting your website to show up online and store data.

 You must choose the right hosting company because you want your website to load fast and give your readers a great user experience.

 How much does web hosting for my blog cost?

 Web hosting is very affordable, even for new bloggers that don’t want to spend a lot of money on their website.

-At Bluehost you can get hosting for as cheap at $3.95 per month.
-I personally recommend to get the option that’s around $4.95.
+At Bluehost, you can get hosting for as cheap as $3.95 per month.
+I recommend getting the option that’s around $4.95.

 That’s because when you pay a little more, you can get a shorter contract.
 If you want to change your hosting after a year, then you can.

-I personally think it’s important to mention this, because as your taffic grows you might need something that’s called ‘a dedicated server’.
+I think it’s important to mention this because you might need something called ‘a dedicated server’ as your traffic grows.

-Not to worry, during the first and second year, you’ll be more than fine on a cheap hosting plan.
+Not to worry, during the first and second years, you’ll be more than acceptable on a cheap hosting plan.